dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-6 Memory Hierarchy.md

 \textrm{Set (m-way) associative location} = \textrm{(block address)  mod  (Number of Sets in the Cache)}
 $$

-Consider an example of an L1 cache, whose size is 32 KB with 64 bytes cache lines, 64 sets and 8 ways.
+Consider an example of an L1 cache, whose size is 32 KB with 64 bytes cache lines, 64 sets, and 8 ways.
 The total number of cache lines in such a cache is `32 KB / 64 bytes = 512 lines`.
 A new line can only be inserted in its appropriate set (one of the 64 sets).
 Once the set is determined, a new line can go to one of the 8 ways in this set.
 Similarly, when you later search for this cache line, you determine the set first, and then you only need to examine up to 8 ways in the set.

 Here is another example of the cache organization of the Apple M1 processor.
-The L1 data cache inside each performance core can store 128 KB, has 256 sets with 8 ways in each set and operates on 64-byte lines.
+The L1 data cache inside each performance core can store 128 KB, has 256 sets with 8 ways in each set, and operates on 64-byte lines.
 Performance cores form a cluster and share the L2 cache, which can keep 12 MB, is 12-way set-associative, and operates on 128-byte lines. [@AppleOptimizationGuide]

 #### Finding Data in the Cache.